France and Italy: Best 2 to 3 week itinerary for first-time visitors

 Cinque Terre (1 night, optional)

 If you were to be spending all 2 or 3 weeks in Italy and saving France for another trip, then you’d want to considering spending at least a day and perhaps a night in this stunning little group of 5 towns perched on rocky cliffs overlooking the sea.
 They are on the west coast a bit north of Florence, so they are a bit out of the way if you are headed to Rome.
+Of the 5 towns, Vernazza is probably best for a short visit and it’s definitely the most scenic.

 When you see a photo of these villages it’s hard not to be drawn in so if you are in that group you could add a day or two in this area either before or after Florence.
-Note that the scenic footpaths connecting the towns are partly closed down at the moment due to instability, so a quick tour by train or even by boat might be a better option.
+Note that the scenic footpaths connecting the towns are partly closed down at times due to instability, so a quick tour by train or even by boat might be a better option.

 Florence to Rome by train: About 90 minutes